Why start a gaming live stream?

-Live unboxing exampleTournament coverage and Let’s Plays aren’t the only events gamers can live-stream.
-Channels like Rev3Gaming have found success live-streaming unboxings, reviews, and other gameplay live events.
+Live unboxing exampleTournament coverage and Let’s Plays aren’t the only events that gamers can live-stream.
+Channels like Rev3Gaming have found success live-streaming unboxings, reviews and other gameplay live events.
 (Video in English)

-You can go live anywhere at any time from your mobile device, or you can host a live stream from your desktop in two ways: Stream now and Events.
-Here’s how each one works:
+You can go live anywhere at any time from your mobile device, or you can host a live stream from your computer.
+Here are the most common options:

 - Mobile is a quick and easy method to stream anywhere with your mobile device.
 Consider this option if you want to share spur of the moment, must-see moments with your audience.

-For more strategies around live streaming on YouTube, check out our course.
+For specific strategies around live streaming on YouTube, take a look at our course.